cea-hpc/modules/doc/source/modulefile.rst

  modulefile commands.
 If module is already loaded, tags from *taglist* are added to the list of tags already applied to this module.

+ The ``--modulepath`` option accepts a list of modulepath. *modulepathlist* corresponds to the concatenation of multiple modulepaths separated by colon character.
+When this option is set, required *modulefile* should be located within one of the listed modulepaths.
+A path in this list may correspond to the first path elements of an actual modulepath (e.g., ``/path/to`` will match modulefiles located into the ``/path/to/modulefiles`` modulepath directory).

+ If an attempt to load *modulefile* is performed and ``--modulepath`` option is set, *modulefile* will be searched in the enabled modulepaths whose start match one of the specified paths and in the specified paths not matching any enabled modulepaths.
+For instance if this option is set to ``/path/to:/another/path`` and ``/path/to/modulefiles`` is currently the sole enabled modulepath, *modulefile* will be searched into ``/path/to/modulefiles`` and ``/another/path`` directories.

  .. only:: html

     .. versionadded:: 5.1

     .. versionchanged:: 5.2
        Option ``--optional`` added

+    .. versionchanged:: 5.5
+       Option ``--modulepath`` added

 .. mfcmd:: append-path [-d C|--delim C|--delim=C] [--duplicates] variable value...